Protect Yourself Online by Focusing on These Two Things

 - Ransomware — locking a computer system until a ransom is paid

-Or the easiest way to stay updated on these things is to enroll in our special email series where we discuss these topics and how you can protect yourself online.
+Or the easiest way to stay updated on these things is to enrol in our special email series where we discuss these topics and how you can protect yourself online.

 The first one we released is on the topic of passwords.
 If you want to learn more about using passwords in all your accounts — email, social media, work and productivity apps — to avoid getting hacked, just head on over here.